hal-henningsmoen/ExData_Plotting1/README.md

 Exploratory Data Analysis Assignment 1
 ================================

+*Note: I took this course in the last session and had to withdraw due to time constraints.
+That is why some of the files are a month old.*

 ## Running the scripts

 *Preconditions:*  It is assumed you have the original dataset for this project Electric power consumption  downloaded from https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip and unzipped to the base folder of this project in a file named household_power_consumption.txt.
 In addition please install dplyr, lubridate before executing this code.